Daily Occupancy & Capacity Data Validation

 Miriam Marling

 This page is a transparency check.
 It places BonQuery’s open-data figures for daily shelter occupancy directly beside the City of Toronto’s published live-dashboard figures for the same date, and gives a precise account of every difference.
-BonQuery’s table is built entirely from the City’s own open data (CKAN export); the live dashboard draws on the City’s internal operational system.
+BonQuery’s table is built entirely from the City’s own open data (CKAN export); the City’s live dashboard includes some figures that cannot be reproduced from their own CKAN export.
 Most figures match exactly.
-Where they don’t, the reason is documented below — neither source is wrong; they answer slightly different questions.
+Where they don’t, the reason is documented below.

 Legend